Witchcraft murder: Couple guilty of Kristy Bamu killing

 Bikubi had admitted manslaughter on the grounds of diminished responsibility, but the prosecution rejected his plea.

-The pair, who are both originally from the Democratic Republic of Congo, were remanded in custody and are due to be sentenced on Monday.'No comfort'
+The pair, who are both originally from the Democratic Republic of Congo, were remanded in custody and are due to be sentenced on Monday.

 The family of the murdered teenager said they had "forgiven" his killers.